 In addition to diet, psychosocial stress is also known to impact immune phenotypes.
 In particular, multiple sources of social adversity, such as low social status and poor social integration, have been shown to increase the expression of inflammatory genes in primary white blood cells in humans and other animals (Cole, 2013, 2019; Cole et al., 2015; Snyder-Mackler et al., 2016; Snyder-Mackler & Lea, 2018; Tung & Gilad, 2013).
-Given that some food constituents can directly alter social behaviors themselves (Hollis et al., 2018; Kaplan et al., 1991; Kasprowska-Liśkiewicz et al., 2017; Kougias et al., 2018; Warden & Fisler, 2008), it is therefore possible that diet effects on immune cell regulation may, to some degree, be mediated through changes in these behaviors.
+Given that some food constituents can directly alter social behaviors themselves (Hollis et al., 2018; J. R. Kaplan et al., 1991; Kasprowska-Liśkiewicz et al., 2017; Kougias et al., 2018; Warden & Fisler, 2008), it is therefore possible that diet effects on immune cell regulation may, to some degree, be mediated through changes in these behaviors.
 It is also possible that diet-induced alterations in systemic inflammation may alter behavior.
 However, because no detailed studies of diet, social behavior, and immune cell phenotypes have been conducted, it remains unclear how these factors are linked and how, together, they impact health.

-To address these gaps, we conducted a whole-diet manipulation to directly and simultaneously compare the behavioral and physiological effects of Mediterranean and Western diets, formulated to mimic human diet patterns, in a randomized, preclinical, nonhuman primate trial.
-The randomized trial design allowed us to identify causal effects of realistic, complex diet patterns.
+To overcome the limitations of human studies, we designed a randomized preclinical trail in cynomolgus macaques (Macaca fascicularis), a well-established model of dietary and behavioral influences on health in which we can carefully control diet and the environment.
+Macaques are excellent models for human health and disease as they share many core genetic, physiological, and behavioral phenotypes with humans (Jarczok et al., 2018; Kromrey et al., 2016; Shively, 1998; Shively & Day, 2015; Willard & Shively, 2012).
+In this study, we conducted a whole-diet manipulation to directly and simultaneously compare the behavioral and physiological effects of Mediterranean and Western diets, formulated to mimic human diet patterns.
+The randomized trial design allowed us to identify causal effects of realistic, complex diet patterns on one possible mechanism linking diet to chronic disease risk – polarization of immune cell populations toward a proinflammatory phenotype.
 Previous reports from this preclinical trial demonstrate that relative to the Mediterranean diet, the Western diet increased body weight, body fat, insulin resistance, and hepatosteatosis (Shively et al., 2019); exacerbated autonomic and hypothalamic-pituitary-adrenal responses to psychosocial stress (Shively et al., 2020); and altered brain neuroanatomy (Frye et al., 2020).
 Here, we report the effects of the Mediterranean and Western diet patterns on behavior and monocyte gene expression.

 Results